arielbk/use-favicon/README.md

 ## **Features**

-- Favicon can be either a regular image icon, an emoji, or a color palette
+- Favicon can be either a regular image icon, an emoji, a color palette, or a gradient
 - Favicon can change based on tab focus or dark mode
 - A notification badge can be triggered on the icon